jonsag/pi-heating/README.md

 Install piPowerTempLog
 ==========
-For more extensive logging, and also power logging
+For more extensive temperature logging, and also power logging
 >$ cd ~/pi-heating/piPowerTempLog

 and follow